 About this Research Topic

 Decreased attention span, hyperactivity, distractibility, and impulsivity are sensitive but non-specific brain functions and behavioral patterns, frequently reported in a wide range of children.
-Even experienced professional might minimize the prevalence of a disorder such as Attention Deficit Hyperactivity Disorder (ADHD) among certain groups of patients.
+Even experienced professionals might minimize the prevalence of a disorder such as Attention Deficit Hyperactivity Disorder (ADHD) among certain groups of patients.
 Therefore, the existence of attention disorders might become "transparent" for both the patient and the professional.
-This might lead to a non-accurate diagnosis, harm the treatment aspects and has potential non beneficial prognostic aspects.
+This might lead to a non-accurate diagnosis, harm the treatment aspects, and has potential non-beneficial prognostic aspects.

-In this research topic, we will explore the latest cutting edge research on the biological and neural pathways as well as on psychosocial and behavioral correlates of brain development and attention spectrum.
-In doing so we aim to highlight: what is currently known regarding this new conceptualization of attention as a spectrum; the mechanisms underlying this spectrum; and where this field is headed in terms of developing our understanding of the link between brain development and attention performance.
-As such, this research topic seeks to serve as a useful tool for a wide range of professionals with special interest in the unusual aspects of attention in order to increase their knowledge, sensitivity and treatment methods among our patients.
+In this Research Topic, we will explore the latest cutting-edge research on the biological and neural pathways as well as on psychosocial and behavioral correlates of brain development and attention spectrum.
+In doing so we aim to highlight what is currently known regarding this new conceptualization of attention as a spectrum; the mechanisms underlying this spectrum; and where this field is headed in terms of developing our understanding of the link between brain development and attention performance.
+As such, this research topic seeks to serve as a useful tool for a wide range of professionals with a special interest in the unusual aspects of attention to increase their knowledge, sensitivity, and treatment methods among our patients.

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.